Cosmetic Acupuncture for Dark Circles of the eye.

 Add in Body Acupuncture points to support Deficiency of Blood, Qi & the Kidneys.
 (Kidney, Spleen, Stomach points)

-Where do the needles go in Cosmetic Acupuncture for Dark Circles?
+Where do you needle for Dark Circles?

 It varies from person to person, but we would start with points around the orbit, or eye socket.
 I've shown here on a diagram where these acupoints are: